 Celebrating Liberty's Last Champions: Guardians of the Constitution

-Join the Foundation for Criminal Justice this August 1 in celebrating Liberty’s Last Champions™, Guardians of the Constitution.
+The Foundation for Criminal Justice held its 2014 awards dinner on August 1, celebrating Liberty’s Last Champions™, Guardians of the Constitution.
 The work of the foundation is only possible because of the tens of thousands of criminal defense lawyers across the country who dedicate their careers to guarding the fundamental protections of the Constitution.

 Foundation - Highlights